FlightControl-Master/MOOSE_DOCS/README.md

 Join our MOOSE community on Discord.
 A place where mission designers and developers come together to discuss the latest features.
-We are now with about 5 people supporting Mission Designers on Discord.
+There are a lot of people supporting Mission Designers on Discord.

 Thank you!
-FC
+The Moose Team